fluentrobotics/ros-devcontainer/README.md

 ### Install Docker Engine

-Before we provide a documentation link, note that the Docker documentation will try _very hard_ to have you install "Docker Desktop" instead, which essentially runs Docker Engine in a Linux virtual machine and is not necessary if you're already on Linux (which we are).
+Before clicking on the documentation link, note that the Docker documentation will try _very hard_ to have you install "Docker Desktop" instead, which essentially runs Docker Engine in a Linux virtual machine and is not necessary if you're already on Linux (which we are).
 If you've installed Docker Desktop (or already have it installed for some other application), the rest of the setup may still work, but we only test this repository with Docker Engine.

 In the linked page, ignore anything to do with Docker Desktop.
-You can find official instructions for installing the **latest version** of Docker Engine **using the Apt repository** [in this link][docker-engine-ubuntu].
+You can find official instructions for installing Docker Engine **using the Apt repository** [in this link][docker-engine-ubuntu].

 [docker-engine-ubuntu]: https://docs.docker.com/engine/install/ubuntu